telkomdev/tob/README.md

 ## Getting Started

 ### Install from release (https://github.com/telkomdev/tob/releases)
-select the binary from the release according to your platform, for example for the Linux platform
+choose the binary from the release according to your platform, for example for the Linux platform

 #### Download binary